acalandra/Remote-Monitor/readme.md

 ## Run projet

-The project can be run using `python3 main.py`.
+The project can be run using `python main.py`.

 Then the front is available at your local machine IP `{IP}:8000/static/index.html`.